Finding Cases and Statutes by Citation

 California Supreme Court cases have two parallel citations.
 The first is to the Pacific Reporter, and the second is to the California Reporter, which started in 1959.
 Court of Appeals cases have only one parallel citation, to the California Reporter.

-The terms "statute" and "code" are often used interchangeably.
-There are two publishers of the California Codes: West and Deering's.
+The terms “statute” and “code” are often used interchangeably.
+There are two publishers of the annotated California Codes: West (now known as Thomson Reuters) and Deering (published by LexisNexis).
 The wording of the Codes is identical in either publication; the only difference is in the annotations that follow each section.

 The following are examples of citations for California and United States Codes: